-Secret Guide to Hidden, Magical Places in Britain
+A Secret Guide to Four Hidden, Magical Places in Britain and the UK

-Britain is a very popular tourist destination.
-From the beautiful beaches in Cornwall, England, to the majestic Castle in Edinburgh, Scotland.
-But most tourists don't realise that there are many hidden gems scattered around the UK.
-From caverns to ghostly pubs, secret gardens and ancient mazes.
-And if you prefer hill walking, or discovering ancient forests then there are many that are not on the typical tourist map.
-Even people that live in Britain may not know about some of the well kept secrets that the locals prefer to keep to themselves.
+Britain is a very popular tourist destination—from the beautiful beaches in Cornwall, England, to the majestic Edinburgh Castle in Edinburgh, Scotland.
+But most tourists don't realise that there are many hidden gems scattered around the UK, including caverns, ghostly pubs, secret gardens and ancient mazes.
+And if you prefer hill walking or discovering ancient forests, then there are many of those destinations that are not on your typical tourist map.
+Even people that live in Britain may not know about some of the well-kept secrets that the locals prefer to keep to themselves.

-There are many villages dotted about the countryside, and even in these times of modern technology there are in fact many who still keep up the old traditions.
-Whether it be Pagan festivals or local dialects, farming or secret rituals, each generation will keep to themselves the ways and means of each tradition.
-For centuries many of the hidden secret places have stayed that way.
+There are many villages dotted about the countryside, and even in these times of modern technology, there are a number of people who still practice ancient customs.
+Whether it be Pagan festivals or local dialects, farming or secret rituals, you can still found these ancient ways being practices throughout the UK.
+For centuries, many of the hidden, secret places have stayed that way.
 Mainly for two reasons.

-Lud's Church also known as Ludchurch, is situated on the hillside above Gradbach, in Staffordshire England.
-It is a deep Chasm caused by a massive landslide.
-In a wood known as Back Forest, it lies deep within the countryside.
-It is a 100 metres long and 18 metres deep.
-Approx 400 hundred feet by 60 ft.
+Lud's Church, also known as Ludchurch, is situated on the hillside above Gradbach, in Staffordshire England.
+It is a deep chasm that was created by a massive landslide.
+The formation is in a wood known as Back Forest that lies deep within the countryside.
+It is a 100 metres long (328 feet) and 18 metres deep (59 feet).
 As it is mossy and overgrown, it is always damp and cool.
-Considered by Pagans to be a holy place, it has also been used by Christians, hence the name Church.
+Considered by Pagans to be a holy place, it has also been used by Christians, hence the name "Church."

 The Shell Grotto Margate Kent

-The beautiful Shell Grotto in Margate England, was discovered in 1835 by a Mr James Newlove.
+The beautiful Shell Grotto in Margate England was discovered in 1835 by James Newlove.
 He lowered his young son Joshua into a hole while he was digging out a duck pond.
-The hole was deeper than they thought and the boy scrambled down, only to discover a series of tunnels covered in shells.
-On investigation, they found that the tunnels were 70ft in length, ending in an oblong chamber.
+The hole was deeper than they thought, and the boy scrambled down—only to discover a series of tunnels covered in shells.
+On investigation, they found that the tunnels were about 21 metres (70 feet) in length, ending in an oblong chamber.
 The walls were decorated with strange symbols and mosaic-ed in millions of shells.

-To this day no one knows whether it was used as an ancient Pagan temple or a Secret Cult.
-Some believe it to be either thousands of years old, and others, just a few hundred.
-The trouble being that the scientists cannot carbon date the shells, owing to the fact that a hundred years ago, the gas lamps that they used produced to much soot, therefore making it impossible to test.
+To this day, no one knows whether it was used as an ancient Pagan temple or a secret cult.
+Some believe it to be either thousands of years old, and others just a few hundred.
+The trouble being that the scientists cannot carbon date the shells because gas lamps were used to light the passage a hundred years ago.
+They produced to much soot, damaging the shells and making it impossible to accurately test the shells.

 Exbury Gardens in the New Forest Hampshire